xebialabs-community/xld-tibcobw-plugin/README.md

 * a Tibco Ear to a Tibco domain and its XML configuration
 * a queue, a topic and an EMS Script on a EMS Server

+# What's new in version 1.2.0 #

+* Fix bugs regarding libs deploy
+* Add parameters for JVM configuration

 # What's new in version 1.1.0 #